michelonsouza/encrypt-storage/README.md

 ```

 #### *storageType*

+**NOTE**: This property is also required for completely identical use to the browser's native.
+Thus, it will not have the native library behavior when parsing data to javascript objects or type casting such as 'true' being a boolean, '2' being a number, etc.

 default `localStorage` - is the type of storage that will be used, at the moment only `localStorage` and `sessionStorage` are allowed: